hmcts/design-system/app/views/components/sub-navigation/README.md

-Use the Sub Navigation component for case navigation or other entities.
+Use the Sub navigation component for case navigation or other entities.

 {{dsExample({
   name: 'sub-navigation',